-Whether you’re a researcher, consultant, HR professional, or manager, you know that the best sources of information about a job or organization are the employees themselves.
-But, you also know that gathering open, honest, and constructive feedback can sometimes be difficult.
+Typically, the best sources of information about a job or organization are the employees themselves.
+However, gathering open, honest, and constructive feedback can sometimes be challenging.
 This type of feedback is also called voice, or an employee’s expression of opinions, concerns, or suggestions, and is either increased or decreased by both external and internal factors.

-Examining surveys from 640 frontline nurses and their supervisors revealed that managers who solicit feedback from employees to a greater degree increase their direct reports’ perceived influence, which increases their voice.
-On top of that, these relationships are stronger for higher profile managers (those with higher status in the organization), employees with higher self-efficacy, and employees who are more satisfied with their jobs.
+Examining surveys from 640 frontline nurses and their supervisors revealed that managers who solicit feedback from employees to a greater degree increase their employees’ perceived influence, which also increases employee voice.
+On top of that, these relationships are stronger for higher profile managers (those with higher status in the organization), for employees with higher self-efficacy (those who have confidence in their own abilities), and for employees who are more satisfied with their jobs.

-comfort with giving feedback depends on whether they feel like their words have any sway—a perception which depends on the extent you ask for and act on feedback.
-In addition to asking for this feedback, make sure that you have the requisite status to do something with the feedback and they have the requisite skills to give it.
+Employees’ propensity to speak out and offer feedback depends on whether they feel like their words have any sway—a perception which depends on the extent leaders ask for and act on feedback.
+In addition to asking for this feedback, make sure that leaders have the requisite status to do something meaningful with the feedback.

 Tangirala, S., & Ramanujam, R. (2012).
 Ask and you shall hear (but not always): Examining the relationship between manager consultation and employee voice.
 Personnel Psychology, 65(2), 251-282.